Mohamed-Faiz-Khan/AgroVisionary-Intelligent-crop-disease-detection-and-Recommendation-Platform/README.md

 To run this platform we need to run the file of app.py in any code editor(ex. vs code).
 The datasete for crop disease detection is plantvillage dataset.
 It has images.
 It has about 38 disease and 13 crops respectively.
 The size is around 54,305 images in color.
 Link: https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset
-The datasete for crop disease detection is Crop_recommendation dataset.
+The dataset for crop disease detection is Crop_recommendation dataset.
 It is a CSV File.
 It haas about 22 crops in the dataset.
 The size is about 2200 overall, (100 for each crop).
 The dataset is in the above files.